A Multipartite Hajnal-Szemer\'edi Theorem: Introduction

 A fundamental result of Extremal Graph Theory is the Hajnal-Szemer\'edi theorem, which states that if $k$ divides $n$ then any graph $G$ on~$n$ vertices with minimum degree $\delta(G) \geq (k-1)n/k$ contains a perfect $K_k$-packing, i.e.~a spanning collection of vertex-disjoint $k$-cliques.
 This paper considers a conjecture of Fischer~\cite{F} on a multipartite analogue of this theorem.
 Suppose $V_1, \dots, V_k$ are disjoint sets of $n$ vertices each, and $G$ is a $k$-partite graph on vertex classes $V_1, \dots, V_k$ (that is, $G$ is a graph on the vertex set $V_1 \cup \dots \cup V_k$ such that no edge of $G$ has both endvertices in the same $V_j$).
 We define the \emph{partite minimum degree} of $G$, denoted $\delta^*(G)$, to be the largest $m$ such that every vertex has at least $m$ neighbours in each part other than its own, i.e.\

 where $N(v)$ denotes the neighbourhood of $v$.
 Fischer conjectured that if $\delta^*(G) \ge (k-1)n/k$ then $G$ has a perfect $K_k$-packing.
-This conjecture is straightforward for $k=2$, as it is not hard to see that any maximal matching must be perfect.
-However, Magyar and Martin~\cite{MM} constructed a counterexample for $k=3$, and furthermore showed that their construction gives the only counterexample for large $n$.
+This conjecture is straightforward for $k=2$, as it is not hard to see that any maximal matching must be perfect in this case, but for odd $k \geq 3$ the conjecture does not hold, as can be seen from constructions provided by Catlin~\cite{C} (these counterexamples are presented in Construction~\ref{fischereg} as $\Gamma_{n, k, k}$).
+For $k=3$, Magyar and Martin~\cite{MM} proved that, for large $n$, Catlin's construction is in fact the only counterexample to this conjecture.
 More precisely, they showed that if $n$ is sufficiently large, $G$ is a $3$-partite graph with vertex classes each of size~$n$ and $\delta^*(G) \geq 2n/3$, then either~$G$ contains a perfect $K_3$-packing, or $n$ is odd and divisible by $3$, and $G$ is isomorphic to the graph $\Gamma_{n, 3, 3}$ defined in Construction~\ref{fischereg}.